-In this paper, we have proposed the automatic parameter configuration mechanism for GridFTP, mainly focusing on the parallel data transfer feature for GridFTP.
-The proposed automatic parameter configuration mechanism transfers a file between GridFTP server and client as chunks, and then measures the GridFTP goodput and the roundtrip time.
+In this paper, the automatic parameter configuration mechanism for GridFTP has been proposed, mainly focusing on the parallel data transfer feature for GridFTP.
+The proposed automatic parameter configuration mechanism transfers a file between GridFTP server and client as chunks, and then measures the GridFTP goodput and the round-trip time.
 Based on the measured GridFTP goodput and the round-trip time, the number of parallel TCP connections is adjusted so as to maximize the GridFTP goodput.
 As operational modes to adjust the number of parallel TCP connections, three modes MI, MI+, and AIMD have been proposed, and their effectiveness has been evaluated by simulation experiments.
 The simulation results demonstrate that the proposed automatic parameter configuration mechanism significantly improves the GridFTP goodput and thus enables to effectively utilize the available bandwidth of the network.

-As a future work, we are planning to conduct simulation experiments under various network configurations to identify a parameter range that optimizes the performance of the proposed automatic parameter configuration mechanism.
-In our simulation experiments, we have evaluated performance of our automatic parameter configuration mechanism when the file size is sufficiently large.
-When the file size is small, it is expected that the performance of our automatic parameter configuration mechanism is significantly affected by configuration of the update interval of the number of parallel TCP connections and the chunk size.
+As a future work, simulation experiments under various network configurations to identify a parameter range that optimizes the performance of the proposed automatic parameter configuration mechanism should be conducted.
+In simulation experiments, performance of the automatic parameter configuration mechanism has been evaluated when the file size is sufficiently large.
+When the file size is small, it is expected that the performance of the automatic parameter configuration mechanism is significantly affected by configuration of the update interval of the number of parallel TCP connections and the chunk size.
 Hence, investigation on the optimal parameter configuration for those control parameters is necessary.
-We are also planning to evaluate fairness among GridFTP sessions sharing the same bottleneck link.
+Fairness among GridFTP sessions sharing the same bottleneck link should also be evaluated.
 In a general network with multiple GridFTP sessions, maintaining fairness among those GridFTP sessions is an important issue.
 Regarding fairness among GridFTP sessions, it is expected that the AIMD mode may perform better than the MI and MI+ modes, but more through investigation is definitely required.